SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 ```

 Here, `x` is a pointer to a value of 5 that is stored on the heap.
 The `Box::new()` function allocates memory on the heap and returns a pointer to the allocated memory.
 The `println!()` macro prints the value of `x`.

-## Memory ownership and borrowing

-Rust uses a unique system for managing memory called "ownership".
-Ownership is a key concept in Rust, which helps ensure memory safety and prevents many common programming errors such as null pointer dereferencing, use-after-free, and data races.

-In Rust, each value has an owner, which is responsible for managing the memory associated with that value.
-When a value is created, its ownership is assigned to the variable that holds it.
-Ownership can then be transferred to another variable, passed as a function argument, or returned from a function.
-When the variable that owns a value goes out of scope, the value is automatically deallocated.

-This ownership model allows Rust to guarantee memory safety at compile-time, without the need for a garbage collector or manual memory management.
-It does so by enforcing a set of rules that ensure that each value is owned by only one variable at a time, that ownership can be transferred but not shared, and that every value is deallocated exactly once when it goes out of scope.

-In addition to ownership, Rust also provides a mechanism for borrowing, which allows multiple variables to have temporary access to a value without taking ownership of it.
-This allows for efficient and flexible memory management, while still ensuring that memory safety is maintained.

-Memory ownership and borrowing are important concepts in Rust, and they help ensure that Rust code is both efficient and safe.
-By carefully managing memory ownership and borrowing, Rust programmers can write code that is fast, reliable, and secure.

-Overall, Rust's memory ownership model provides a powerful and safe way to manage memory in a concurrent and parallel programming environment.

 ## Memory ownership - example